-How to not be triggered by your family during the holidays
+How to avoid being triggered by your family during the holidays

 The holidays are the perfect time to reconnect with your family—which, for many of us, brings up mixed emotions.
 We love our families and we want to see them and spend time with them.
 But for many of us, family members also have a unique ability to drive us crazy, causing us to fall back into old patterns and making us feel like we never left.